 Stroke What Is a Stroke?

-If you think you or someone else is having a stroke, call 9-1-1 right away.
+If you think you or someone else may be having a stroke, call 9-1-1 right away.
 Do not drive to the hospital or let someone else drive you.
-Call an ambulance so that medical personnel can begin life-saving treatment on the way to the emergency room.
+Call an ambulance so that medical personnel can begin lifesaving treatment on the way to the emergency room.
 During a stroke, every minute counts.

 At the hospital, a stroke team will assess your condition and treat your stroke with medicine, surgery, or another procedure.
-Your recovery will depend on how severe your stroke was and how quickly you got treatment.
-A rehabilitation plan may help you do the same things you used to do before your stroke.
+Your recovery will depend on how serious your stroke was and how quickly you were treated.
+A rehabilitation plan may help you get back to what you used to do before you had a stroke.